 What training/licensing do I need?

 This depends on state regulations.
 You can find contact information for each state's regulatory agency on our State Board Info page.
 In most states, you're looking at around 600 hours of schooling, though it can vary from 300 to 1500 hours.
-Only one state, Connecticut, has no training or licensing requirement.

 Where do estheticians work?